Th0m4sma/Th0m4sma/README.md

 ## Hey there, I'm Thomas. 👋
-I'm a Computer Science student at UNIFESP - SJC.
+I'm a Computer Science student at UNIFESP.
 I program in various programming languages and I'm actively working on Machine Learning and Data Analysis projects.
 Always passionate about learning new technologies and applying them in innovative ways!

 ## :hammer_and_wrench: Languages and Tools :
 <div>